firefoxxy8/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 - Fixed syntax support for certain ``ALTER BLOB TABLE RENAME``, ``REROUTE`` and ``OPEN/CLOSE`` queries.

+- Disallowed floats/doubles to be converted to integer/long with loss of precision.

 - Fixed an issue which could result in lost entries at the ``sys.jobs_log`` and ``sys.operations_log`` tables when the related settings are changed while entries are written.